-Projects focus on social change in communities of Mid-America
+Interchange awards grants to artists who focus on social change in communities of Mid-America.

 Mid-America Arts Alliance (M-AAA) is pleased to announce the Interchange 2021 Fellows, supporting artist-led projects focused on social impact in M-AAA’s six-state region of Arkansas, Kansas, Missouri, Nebraska, Oklahoma, and Texas.
 Interchange is funded by The Andrew W. Mellon Foundation.
 The sixteen Interchange grant recipients represent all six states with projects addressing a range of social issues, reaching communities both rural and urban.

 Todd Stein, M-AAA President and CEO, says “We are grateful to the Mellon Foundation for their continuing support of this program that allows us to highlight the contributions of social practice artists embedded in their communities.
 These sixteen projects bring essential vitality to the Mid-America region.”